florianrusch/vue3-quagga2/CONTRIBUTING.md

 Everyone is more than welcome to contribute to this project!
 That's what open source is all about!

-In the following we try to provide some help and guidance on how to participate, contribute and develop on the project.
+In the following, we try to provide some help and guidance on how to participate, contribute and develop on the project.

 **Table of content:**